Li-Yueting/aloe-sky130/README.md

 ## Table of Contents
 - Part A -  BGR Circuit Understanding
-- Part B - Analog Standard Cell (Stem Cell) Generation
+- Part B - Analog Standard Cell (Stem Cell) Generation and Examples
-- Part C - Layout Automation Playground
-- Part D - Silicon Testing Results
-- Part E - Project Proposal & Presentation
 ## Part A - BGR Circuit Understanding
 ### A1.
 Current vs Voltage relationship of diode